shstrophies/SHSTrophies/README.md

 - add icons to search results (Arman)
 - nice to have: show # of results found on search bar

+type in "Arman Rafati"
+suggest sports or years or trophies that would have a result

+search results are:

+"Arman Rafati"
+"Arman Rafati Basketball" (make sure I have basketball trophies) "Arman Rafati 2006" (because I have trophies in 2006) "Arman Rafati most valuable player" (because I won an MVP trophy)

 (add amazon image here)